jeong-tae/SNIP-filter-level-pytorch/README.md

 # SNIP-pytorch
 Evaluate sensitivity of channel/vector connections to decrease width/depth of network.
-Which will accelerate inference speed and reduce storage without any other modules or sparse multiplications
+Which will accelerate inference speed and reduce storage usage without any other modules or sparse multiplications

 This implementation is based on [SNIP paper](https://arxiv.org/abs/1810.02340) and calculate group sensitivity in Linear and Conv2d.